farhan92cr/farhan/README.md

 15. ELK ---> Elasticsearch one of the better combinations is to use log stash and kibana

 16. ML (machine Learning)

+AWS Zero Hero day 14:
+       Configuration Management With Ansible:

+       1. Upgrades
+       2. Secure patches
+       3. installation

+configuration management will aim to solve the problem of config or managing the configuration of multiple servers.
+Configuration Management tools are
+ 1. Puppet
+ 2. chef
+ 3. ansible
+ 4. salt